 About

-Before software, I spent about six years in internet culture during the period when it was still figuring out what it was.
+Before software, I spent about six years in Internet Culture during the period when Internet Culture was still figuring out what it was.
 I joined the Rocketboom team in 2008 and spent the next two and a half years writing the first several thousand articles in the Know Your Meme database — researching the origins, spread, and mutation of internet memes before most publications had a word for what we were doing.
 The site broke into the top 500 in US web traffic and was covered by Time, The New York Times, The Wall Street Journal, and NPR.
 I was eventually promoted to Community Manager and Head Writer of the video series we were producing.

 From there I went to BuzzFeed as a Viral Media Researcher, studying what made content spread — the mechanics of sharing, the emotional triggers, the patterns underneath the noise.
 My findings ended up referenced by CNN, PC Magazine, and the official Twitter blog.
 I spoke on panels at Wieden+Kennedy and Ketchum.
 After BuzzFeed I ran editorial at My Damn Channel's Modern Primate, managed a team of contributors, and later did social content strategy consulting, including work with What's Trending.